 This is a sponsored post in association with Britmums and Kodak.

 I appreciate this could be misinterpreted, particularly by those experiencing bullying, therefore it comes with a heavy disclaimer.
-Bullying is an emotional and complex topic, and every situation is different.
+This is an emotional and complex topic, and every situation is different.
 I am by no means suggesting that these are the sole reasons why children are bullied.

 There are always incidents of bullying that have no logic, that become too engrained for tactics such as these to bear any fruit.
 Children can be incredibly cruel to each other for no particular reason.